 the lower the cap rate and vice versa.

-As such, investors can expect to pay more for properties with a low cap rate compared to those with a higher cap rate.
+As such, investors can expect to pay more for properties with a low cap rate.
+In comparison to those with a higher one.

 Cap rates are often correlated with a property’s risk profile, as well.
 “Riskier” properties, such as those in need of substantial renovation or stabilization, tend to have higher cap rates than newer, more fully stabilized properties.
-However, the increased risk is often associated with the potential for higher rewards, which is again where we see cap rates and potential returns being correlated.
+However, higher risk often comes with the potential for greater rewards.
+Which is again where we see cap rates and potential returns being correlated.

 How to Calculate the Cap Rate